top of page

 GRAMMY and Emmy Award-winning baritone Reginald Smith, Jr., the 2021 U.S. representative at the BBC Cardiff Singer of the World Competition, has been lauded as a "passionate performer" (The New York Times) with a voice that is "electric, hall-filling" (The Baltimore Sun), "thrillingly dramatic" (Opera News) and "one of the most exciting baritone sounds to come along in years" (Opera News).

-During his operatic career, Smith has performed with leading companies worldwide.
-He made his Metropolitan Opera debut in 2019 as Jim in Porgy and Bess, winning a 2021 GRAMMY Award (Best Opera Recording) for the album made from that production.
-Other highlights include his 2018 Portland Opera debut as Monterone in Rigoletto and his 2017 Dallas Opera debut as Bonzo in Madame Butterfly.
-He has also appeared with the Opera Theatre of St. Louis, Opera Hong Kong, Atlanta Opera, New Orleans Opera, Wolf Trap Opera, Toledo Opera, Opera Idaho, and Opera Carolina.
+In addition, Smith has also appeared with the Opera Theatre of St. Louis, Opera Hong Kong, Atlanta Opera, New Orleans Opera, Wolf Trap Opera, Toledo Opera, Opera Idaho, and Opera Carolina.
 His credits include roles in productions of I Pagliacci (Tonio), Il Barbiere di Siviglia (Don Bartolo), Porgy and Bess (Jake), Madama Butterfly (Sharpless), L'Italiana in Algeri (Taddeo), Fellow Travelers (Senator Charles Potter/General Airlie/Bartender), La Bohème (Marcello), Die Fledermaus (Falke), La Traviata (Giorgio Germont), The Pirates of Penzance (The Pirate King), Gounod's Roméo et Juliette (Capulet) and Le Nozze di Figaro (Count Almaviva).

-In concert, he has performed with the National Chorale at Lincoln Center as well as the Baltimore Symphony Orchestra, Dallas Symphony Orchestra, Atlanta Symphony Orchestra, New Jersey Symphony, Houston Symphony, Indianapolis Chamber Orchestra, Cincinnati Pops, Lexington Philharmonic, Columbus Symphony Orchestra (GA), North Carolina Symphony, Johnson City Symphony, Boise Philharmonic, West Virginia Symphony, Symphoria and the Tchaikovsky Symphony Orchestra at Tchaikovsky Hall in Moscow.
-Highlights include performances of Beethoven's Symphony No. 9, Brahms' Ein deutsches Requiem, Beethoven's Missa Solemnis, Mozart's Requiem and Coronation Mass, Britten's Rejoice in the Lamb, the Fauré and Duruflé Requiems, Schubert's Mass in G, Schoenberg's Ode to Napoleon Bonaparte, Handel's Messiah, and Berlioz's Roméo et Juliette.
+In concert, he has performed with the National Chorale at Lincoln Center as well as the Baltimore Symphony Orchestra, Dallas Symphony Orchestra, Atlanta Symphony Orchestra, New Jersey Symphony, Houston Symphony, Indianapolis Chamber Orchestra, Cincinnati Pops, Lexington Philharmonic, Columbus Symphony Orchestra (GA), North Carolina Symphony, Johnson City Symphony, Boise Philharmonic, West Virginia Symphony, The Syracuse Orchestra and the Tchaikovsky Symphony Orchestra at Tchaikovsky Hall in Moscow.
+Additionally, he participated in a United in Song performance with the American Pops Orchestra, televised nationally on PBS, and debuted with the May Festival and the Oregon Symphony in Beethoven's Symphony No. 9.
+Other highlights include Brahms' Ein deutsches Requiem, Beethoven's Missa Solemnis, Mozart's Requiem and Coronation Mass, Britten's Rejoice in the Lamb, the Fauré and Duruflé Requiems, Schubert's Mass in G, Schoenberg's Ode to Napoleon Bonaparte, Handel's Messiah, and Berlioz's Roméo et Juliette.
 Alongside the Dallas Symphony Orchestra and Dallas-based WFAA-TV, he shared in a Lone Star Regional Emmy Award as the featured soloist in the DSO's 2018 Christmas Pops concert.

 Born in Atlanta, Smith grew up a dedicated choral student from elementary school onward.
 His formative experiences as a music student inspired him to double major in Vocal Performance and Choral Music Education at the University of Kentucky, where he earned degrees in both.
 While he ultimately chose a performance career, he has channeled his love of teaching into numerous masterclasses, where he is known as a highly knowledgeable and engaging presenter.
 He returned to his alma mater during the 2017-2018 season for a performance of Mendelssohn's Elijah with the Lexington Singers and the University of Kentucky Chorale.
 He later returned to the University of Kentucky for a Master's in Vocal Performance, completing the degree in the Spring of 2021.
-Learn more at www.reginaldsmithjr.com.

 bottom of page